bebound/bebound.github.io/content/posts/memory-leak-in-python-multiprocessing-dot-pool.md

 The Python3.7 document adds this [warning](https://docs.python.org/3.7/library/multiprocessing.html#multiprocessing.pool.Pool):

 > `multiprocessing.pool` objects have internal resources that need to be properly managed (like any other resource) by using the pool as a context manager or by calling `close()` and `terminate()` manually.
 Failure to do this can lead to the process hanging on finalization.
-> Note that is not correct to rely on the garbage colletor to destroy the pool as CPython does not assure that the finalizer of the pool will be called (see `object.__del__()` for more information).
+> Note that is not correct to rely on the garbage collector to destroy the pool as CPython does not assure that the finalizer of the pool will be called (see `object.__del__()` for more information).

 ## The Bug is Fixed in Python 3.8 {#the-bug-is-fixed-in-python-3-dot-8}